structurizr/java-extensions/structurizr-plantuml/README.md

 ### 1.4.0 (6th July 2020)

-- Adds a StructurizrPlantUMLWriter, which emulates the style of the Structurizr web-based renderer.
+- Adds a `StructurizrPlantUMLWriter`, which emulates the style of the Structurizr web-based renderer.

 ### 1.3.8 (27th June 2020)